cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 Some VDAFs, including Prio3, require fields that are suitable for efficient computation of the number theoretic transform (NTT) {{Pol71}}, as this allows for fast conversion between polynomial representations.
+Refer to {{SML24}}
+for an overview regarding NTT.
 Specifically, a field is said to be "NTT-friendly" if, in addition to the interface described in {{field}}, it provides the following interface: